marko-vasic/dmp/README.md

 ## Overview
 Project allows training chemical networks using deep learning.
-It trains a neural network and translates it to an equivalent chemical network based on the tight connection between the two models of computation that we established.
+It trains a neural network and translates it to an equivalent chemical network.
+This is done based on the tight connection, between chemical and neural models of computation, that we discovered.

 Two publications are result of this project: